softwaregroup-bg/ut-codec-ndc/README.md

 params

--_status_ (string) - Date/Time information
+-_status_ (string) - Date/Time information as defined in
+ _APTRA Advance NDC, Reference Manual_

 result (object)

--_clockStatus_ - ToD Clock Status, as defined in _APTRA Advance NDC, Reference Manual_
+-_clockStatus_ - clock status;
+**NOTE: for more information on
+ _clockStatuses_, please check _Dictionaries_ below**
--_datetime_ - The actual date and time returned by the terminal clock
+-_datetime_ - The actual date and time returned by the terminal clock, The ten character field format is YYMMDDHHMM, as defined in _APTRA Advance NDC, Reference Manual_

 ### configurationId